etorreborre/registry-hedgehog/doc/tutorial.md

 _Notes_:

  - there are other useful functions in Hedgehog to check the coverage: `classify` and `cover`
- - the `makeGenerators` TemplateHaskell function provides additional functionality with the ability to "cycle" across constructors instead of randomly selecting one (see Exercise 14)
+ - the `makeGenerators` TemplateHaskell function provides additional functionality with the ability to control which constructors are selected (see Exercise 14)

 ### Exercise 4